Garima-8604/M-care/README.md

 1. Open the backend server at `http://localhost:5000`.
 2. Open the frontend in your browser at `http://localhost:3000`.
-3. [Add any specific steps for logging in, using features, or navigating the app.]

 ---

 ## Key Dependencies

 ### Frontend:
 - **React**: Frontend library
-- **react-google-calendar-api**: Google Calendar integration
-- **react-calendar**: Calendar component

 ### Backend:
 - **Node.js**: JavaScript runtime